odinhubs/Cloud-Engineering-/ReadMe.md

 14. Add database.sqlite file for database and changing of ownership
 15. Navigate into laravel directory
 16. Migrate all files and dependencies and restart apache server to get the application spinning up
+17. Run command `./bashfile`
-17. Set up playbook on master server to deploy laravel app into slave server
+18. Set up playbook on master server to deploy laravel app into slave server
-18. Run command `ansible-playbook -i hosts appbook.yml`
+19. Run command `ansible-playbook -i hosts appbook.yml`